-Career faculty members who are in their first year of employment will have a notice period of at least 30 days before being laid off.

-Career faculty members who are in their second and subsequent years of employment, but have not achieved promotion, will have a notice period of at least 90 days before being laid off.

-Career faculty members who have achieved promotion will have a notice period of at least 365 days before being laid off.

-Notice periods for Career positions designated as funding-contingent are in Section 18 below.

-Section 12.
+1 2 a.
+Career faculty members who are in their first year of employment will have a notice 3 period of at least 30 days before being laid off.
+4 b.
+Career faculty members who are in their second and subsequent years of employment, 5 but have not achieved promotion, will have a notice period of at least 90 days before 6 being laid off.
+7 c.
+Career faculty members hired at a promoted rank who have not achieved eligibility for 8 the notice period under d. will have a notice period before being laid off of at least: 9 i.
+180 days for any reasons other than performance.
+10 ii.
+30 days in their first year of employment or 90-days in their second or subsequent 11 year of employment if for performance reasons.
+12 d.
+Career faculty members will have a notice period of at least 365 days before being laid 13 off once they have successfully completed a promotion in rank review or successfully 14 15 completed a continuous employment review at the University.
+15 16 Notice periods for Career positions designated as funding-contingent are in Section 18 below.
+17 Notice periods for Carcel positions designated as funding-contingent are in Section 10 below.
+18 Section 12.
 Career Faculty Layoff Rationale.
-The University may lay off a Career faculty member in their first year of employment for any reason.

-The University may lay off a Career faculty member in their second and subsequent years of employment for the following reasons:

-- a.
-Failure to meet the standards of excellence at a major research university, as determined through the procedures developed in accordance with Article 19; or - b.
-Inadequate resources within the unit or department to continue funding the bargaining unit faculty member's position; or - c.
-Programmatic or pedagogical reasons, including but not limited to reasons under Article 3, Section 1, and departmental adjustments necessary to accommodate graduate students; or - d.
+The University may lay off a Career faculty 19 member in their first year of employment for any reason.
+20 21 The University may lay off a Career faculty member in their second and subsequent years of 22 employment for the following reasons: 23 24 a.
+Failure to meet the standards of excellence at a major research university, as determined 25 through the procedures developed in accordance with Article 19; or 26 b.
+Inadequate resources within the unit or department to continue funding the bargaining 27 unit faculty member's position; or 28 c.
+Programmatic or pedagogical reasons, including but not limited to reasons under Article 29 3, Section 1, and departmental adjustments necessary to accommodate graduate students; 30 or 31 d.
 Replacement of the laid off position(s) with a Tenure-related position.

-The University shall provide a written statement documenting the reason for the layoff at the time of notice.

-It is acknowledged that in the layoff decisions pursuant to this Section, subsection (a), (c), and (d) rely on the University's exercise of academic judgment.
-Decisions made on the basis of inadequate resources as described in (b) may or may not rely on academic judgment.

-Layoff rationale for Career positions designated as funding-contingent are in Section 18 below.

-Section 13.
-In situations where more than one Career faculty member could be laid off under Section 12 to address financial, pedagogical or programmatic needs, or to replace a position with Tenure-related position, layoffs should be based on the functions and skills required to perform necessary work.
-If more than one Career faculty member has the functions and skills to perform necessary work, layoffs shall follow earned seniority (Pre-promotion first, then Senior I, then Senior II).
-The order of layoffs may also take into consideration the equity goals of the university.
+32 33 The University shall provide a written statement documenting the reason for the layoff at the 34 25 time of notice.
+35 36 It is acknowledged that in the layoff decisions pursuant to this Section, subsection (a), (c), and 30 37 (d) rely on the University's exercise of academic judgment.
+Decisions made on the basis of 38 inadequate resources as described in (b) may or may not rely on academic judgment.
+39 inadequate resources as described in (b) may of may not ferry on academic judgment.
+40 Layoff rationale for Career positions designated as funding-contingent are in Section 18 below.
+41 42 Section 13.
+In situations where more than one Career faculty member could be laid off under 43 Section 12 to address financial, pedagogical or programmatic needs, or to replace a position with 44 Tenure-related position, layoffs should be based on the functions and skills required to perform 45 necessary work.
+If more than one Career faculty member has the functions and skills to perform 46 necessary work, layoffs shall follow earned seniority at the institution, followed by consideration 47 of rank (Pre-promotion first, then Senior I, then Senior II).
+The order of layoffs may also take